What is Singapore Airlines’ cabin baggage policy?

 |Band 2: Singapore.|

 Sporting equipment (golfing equipment, surfboards, scuba diving equipment, canoes, ski equipment, bicycles, etc.) is subject to standard baggage policy: it counts as part of the free baggage allowance and, if this allowance is exceeded, the usual additional baggage fees apply.
-When traveling to/from the US, most sporting equipment is considered as one piece of baggage, but a canoe is treated as two pieces of baggage.
+When traveling to/from the US and Canada, most sporting equipment is considered as one piece of baggage, but a canoe is treated as two pieces of baggage.

 Singapore Airlines offers its Baggage Tracer System to check your baggage status.
-Once you notice that your baggage is missing, you must contact the airline’s local airport office, which will also initiate the tracing of your baggage.
+Once you notice that your baggage is missing, you must contact the airline’s local airport office or lodge a delayed baggage report online, which will also initiate the tracing of your baggage.
 Once your baggage is found, the airline will deliver it to your specified address, or in case of a previously required customs procedure, the baggage should be collected at the airport.